srivenkateswaran6002/Event-Management-CRUD-App/README.md

 ## Frontend Features

+* User registration and login
+* Token-based authentication handling
-* Displays all events in a list or card format
+* Displays user-specific events in a card layout
 * Separate page to view event details
 * Form to add new events
 * Form to edit existing events
 * Ability to delete events
+* Search events by title
+* Loading indicators for API delays
-* Basic loading and error handling
+* Basic error handling for failed requests
 * Responsive UI using Tailwind CSS

 ---

 ## Notes

-* CORS is enabled in the backend to allow requests from the frontend
+* CORS is enabled in the backend to allow frontend access
 * UUID is used as the primary key for events
-* This project was tested and run locally

----
+* Authentication uses Django’s built-in `User` model
+* A separate `accounts` app handles registration and login
+* Authorization is enforced using token authentication and user-based querysets
+* All previously unprotected event endpoints are now secured *Known Bug : The logout button may not appear unless the page is reloaded.